bericson/jq-tabbed-slider/README.md

 Overview
 --------

-A heavily jQuery-dependent website widget that provides a slider-like navigation, the indices/tabs of which,when selected, load different content for each tab in a designated content area.
+A multi-plugin jQuery-dependent website widget that provides a slider-like navigation, the indices/tabs of which, when selected, load different content for each tab in a designated content area.
 The initial implementation of this widget was done on the <a target="_blank" href="http://www.tuftsschildmeyer.com/">homepage of the Tufts Schildmeyer Funeral Homes website</a>

-<a target="_blank" href="http://www.tuftsschildmeyer.com/tabbed-slider-gallery/jquery-tsg.php">The standalone widget can be viewed, at this link.</a> (NOTE: some layout styling will be a little off, as the containing page has some styles that aren't being inherited on this standalone page.)
+<a target="_blank" href="http://www.tuftsschildmeyer.com/tabbed-slider-gallery/jquery-tsg.php">The standalone verison of the widget on said site can be viewed, at this link.</a> (NOTE: some layout styling will be a little off, as the containing page has some styles that aren't being inherited on this standalone page.)

-<span style="font-size: 0.8em;">[ "jQuery Tabbed Slider Gallery" widget developed while in the employ of FuneralNet; all programmatic library components sourced, combined, enhanced, and shared (by me, GitHub user, 'bericson') under GPL and/or Creative Commons License; graphical and other files referenced only for demonstration/portfolio purposes, with no reuse of said assets allowed.
-Much thanks. ~ BE/FN ] </span>
+<div style="font-size: 0.8em;">[ "jQuery Tabbed Slider Gallery" widget developed while in the employ of FuneralNet; all programmatic library components sourced, combined, enhanced, and shared (by me, GitHub user, 'bericson') are under GPL and/or Creative Commons License; graphical and/or other files are referenced only for demonstration/portfolio purposes, with no reuse of said assets allowed.
+Much thanks. ~ BE/FN ] </div>

 Components
 ----------